mschiffn/comp_ui_toolbox/README.md

 discretized scattering operators and their adjoints.
 These operators map
-the relative spatial fluctuations in compressibility and/or mass density to the mixed radio frequency voltage signals.
+the material parameter fluctuations to the mixed radio frequency voltage signals.

-It excels in
+The toolbox excels in
 the *repetitive* application of identical scattering operators in iterative image formation methods and, thus, complements